Stalag Luft IV: The Death March

-They reached Stalag 357 (Stalag XI-B), near Fallingbostel on March 29, 1945.
+They reached (Stalag XI-A), near Dörnitz on 30 March 1945.
 Many camps on the eastern edge of Germany were combined into one large camp there.
 The treatment was a repetition of that at previous camps, with the exception of food, of which there was virtually none.
 There were no beds or bedding in the buildings.
 The prisoners, and the Germans as well, knew liberation was close at hand.
 The sounds of the encroaching American artillery could be heard getting louder and louder at this camp.
 When the sound of Allied artillery grew closer, the German guards were less harsh in their treatment of POWs, because the prisoner roles might soon be reversed.

-The POWs were only in this camp for about a week, when lagers A and B from Stalag Luft IV were taken out on their final march on April 8, 1945, this time marching to the east.
-This last march lasted 45 days, but was just as harsh as the previous march except for the treatment by the Germans, which was somewhat better.
+The POWs were only in this camp for about a week, when lagers A and B from Stalag Luft IV were taken out on their final march on 8 April 1945, this time marching to the east.
+This last march lasted 25 days, but was just as harsh as the previous march except for the treatment by the Germans, which was somewhat better.
 There was still little or no food available, and the pace was much slower, advancing 4–5 miles a day.
-On the morning of May 2, 1945 the POWs were all sitting in a ditch next to the River Elbe near Lauenburg, Germany, when the British arrived and liberated the camp.
+With the Russian and Western Allied forces closing in rapidly, the POWs of Stalag Luft IV crossed the River Elbe on 21 April 1945, near Dahlenburg.
+On the morning of 2 May 1945 the POWs were all sitting in a ditch next to the River Elbe near Lauenburg, Germany, when the British arrived and liberated the camp.
 Soldiers were given virtually nothing and told to march west.
 Thus Stalag Luft IV ended.

+Some POWs managed to escape before the liberation of the rest of the camp.
+According to an interview with Sgt.
+James B. Lindsay 15081658, he and two fellow POWs, Dewitt and Lockenny, armed with a hatchet taken from a woodpile of a nearby barn, captured a guard and fled on 24 April 1945; they found the body of a second decapitated German officer while making their escape.
+Two days later they reached an American outpost while heading South towards Düben.